fastoch/Python4everybody/Memento.md

 - When you put an integer and floating point in an expression, the integer is **implicitly** converted to a float.
 - You can control this with built-in functions int() and float().
-- You can also use int() and float() to convert strings, but you'll get an error if the string does not contain numeric characters.
+- You can also use int() and float() to convert strings which contain numeric characters.

 ---